anupcshan/buddyfs/README.md

 Why a new Filesystem?
 ---------------------
-Though the existing filesystems seemingly provide the required the required flexibility, we strongly believe that the technology trends can enable a more powerful storage (and compute) environment.
+Though the existing filesystems seemingly provide the required the required functionalities of a filesystem, we strongly believe that the technology trends can enable a more powerful storage (and compute) environment.
 Following are the goals of our filesystem :

 * Reliability - A file could be recreated from other peers even if the original host which created the file has lost/corrupted it.
 * Sharing - Other peers could access files which another peer has shared with him/her.